eresearchqut/ontvisc/README.md

                                                     --kaiju_names /path/to/kaiju/names.dmp
 ```

-# Run de novo assembly (--denovo_assembly)
+# Running de novo assembly (--denovo_assembly)
-You can run a de novo assembly using either either Flye or Canu.
+You can run a de novo assembly using either Flye or Canu.

+If the data analysed was derived using RACE reactions, a final primer check can be performed after the de novo assembly step using the ```--final_primer_check``` option.
+The pipeline will check for the presence of any residual universal RACE primers at the end of the assembled contigs.

-- Canu:
+- Canu (--canu):

 Canu options can be specified using the ```--canu_options``` parameter.
 If you do not know the size of your targetted genome, you can ommit the ```--canu_genome_size [genome size of virus target]```.
 However, if your sample is likely to contain a lot of plant RNA/DNA material, we recommend providing an approximate genome size.
 For instance RNA viruses are on average 10 kb in size (see [`Holmes 2009`](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2954018/))

-You can perform a homology search against the contigs generated using either a viral genome reference, a viral database or NCBI nt.
+You can perform an homology search against the contigs generated using either a viral genome reference, a viral database or NCBI nt.

 Example:
 ```